 Looking to get consumers’ thoughts on a new product or service offering idea when you’re in the early stages of the development process?
 A focus group can get a small group of people that fit your target demographic in a room to discuss what they like, dislike, are confused by, would do differently — whatever.
 The group’s leader encourages honest, open discussion among participants, collecting opinions that can further direct your development efforts.

 Prefer to eavesdrop rather than ask questions outright?
 Social media monitoring can help you keeps tabs on candid conversations about your industry, your company and your competitors.
 How much are people talking about your brand compared to competitive brands?
 Is what they’re saying positive or negative?
 Is the public clamoring for something the industry currently doesn’t provide?
 How are your competitors portraying themselves via social media, and what does that say about their strategy?
 Social media monitoring shows that you don’t always need to participate in the conversation to learn from it.

 Overwhelmed yet?
-Here are a few of the ways Freedonia Custom Research can help you gather both primary and secondary data for your business needs.
+Here are a few of the ways our team at Freedonia Custom Research can help you gather both primary and secondary data for your business needs.